-The objectives of the Allocation Policy are:
+The objectives for our Letting Policy are that:

 - i.
 To give greatest priority to people with housing need, in particular: - a.
 Homeless people. - b.
-People living in poor housing conditions (i.e. below the tolerable standard). - c.
+People living in poor housing conditions (ie below the tolerable standard). - c.
 People who are overcrowded. - d.
-People who live in houses or areas which are causing them stress (e.g. suffering racial or domestic abuse, people who need to live close to carers or support). - e.
+People who live in houses or areas which are causing them stress (eg experiencing racial or domestic abuse, people who need to live close to carers or support). - e.
 People who have a medical reason for rehousing. - f.
 People who are under-occupying a social-rented house. - g.
-People whose houses are to be demolished. - ii To let houses quickly - iii.
-To enable regeneration programmes to progress by re-housing people who are affected by demolitions.
+People whose houses are to be demolished. - ii.
+To let houses quickly. - iii.
+To enable the regeneration programmes to progress by re-housing people who are affected by demolitions.